wisniewski94/llemonstack/README.md

 issue when using the custom service_zep schema created by the init script..

 See [examples/zep/README.md](examples/zep/README.md) for details and the quick fix.

+Zep self hosted (local) is not yet compatible with the n8n node.
+However, you can run custom code in n8n and other stack components to use the local Zep service.

 <br />